ionos-cloud/cluster-api-provider-proxmox/docs/Usage.md

 ```

-#### Provision a cluster with flatcar
+#### Provision a cluster with Flatcar Container Linux Images

-To provision a cluster with flatcar,
-you need to build a suitable image with [image-builder](https://github.com/kubernetes-sigs/image-builder)
+To provision a cluster with Flatcar, you need to build a suitable image with [image-builder](https://github.com/kubernetes-sigs/image-builder)
-once this PR is merged, https://github.com/kubernetes-sigs/image-builder/pull/1589
-please follow the docs in building flatcar image for Proxmox.
+Once this PR [#1589](https://github.com/kubernetes-sigs/image-builder/pull/1589) is merged, you can follow the official docs on how to build a Flatcar image for Proxmox.

-After having a VM template with flatcar, you can provision a cluster with the same environment variables:
+After you create a VM template using Flatcar, you can provision a cluster with the following options:

 ```shell
 $ clusterctl generate cluster flatcar-quickstart \